nwselfcheckout/mc-setup-scripts/README.md

 > **Note:** The server and query port may share the same number (because one uses TCP and the other uses UDP).
 > However, if they are all different, remember to open all of them!

+### Check the network's ingress

+In addition to opening the ports on the hosting computer, ensure that the network's ingress rules also allow traffic through the specified ports.
+At the very least, it must allow traffic for the game port (`server-port` in server.properties) in order for users to connect.